Audio introduction by me:

 If your relationship to food, to the preparation, to cooking is in one way, we’ll find the same thing in other areas of life.
 So pay close attention to what is your relationship to cooking: this can be life altering.

-I cook with what I have at hand.
+- I cook with what I have at hand.
+(Start where you are is the principle… cook with what you have!)

-I know what can be well digested together.
+- I know what foods can be well digested together.

 I can’t make my food tasty without the ingredients that you said I can’t eat!
 Can you suggest recipes, or show us how you do it?